Sandruski/rts-group-movement/docs/README.md

 The behavior in the next frame of each unit depends on the type of collision prediction and the type of collision avoidance.

-5. The unit keeps moving until it reaches its goal.
+**FIFTH AND LAST STEP.** The unit keeps moving until it reaches its goal.

 ## Performance